 Arable land, which comprises about 3% of the earth's surface, is deteriorating and decreasing as a result of soil erosion, salinization, over-cultivation, and acidification.
 As demand for food grows, many of these abiotic stresses are increasing in effect and magnitude.
-It is estimated that these factors, combined with rising population, will reduce the global per capita availability of arable land from the current level of 0.28 hectares to 0.17 hectare by the year 2017 (First et al, ###). (give date please; and add to refs).
+It is estimated that these factors, combined with rising population, will reduce the global per capita availability of arable land from the current level of 0.28 to 0.17 hectare by the year 2017 (Dyson, 1996).